trustableai/trustableai.github.io/index.md

-# A place where early adopters *promote* startups who offer solutions help building Trustable AI.
+# A place where early adopters *promote* startups which offer solutions help building Trustable AI.

 ## About